ossf/wg-securing-software-repos/docs/package-deletion-policies.md

 Multiple maintainers also implies an increased investment in the project.
 Additionally a package registry could differentiate between a "maintainer" and an "owner" and only allow for the package owner to delete the package.

-## What to do About Namespaces?

-When a given package meets all the criteria discussed above and the package maintainer deletes the package, what happens next?
+## Deletion Granularity

+When crafting a deletion policy, it is important to be specific about how granular you want the policy to be.
+Will deleting entire packages be allowed?
+What about individual versions?
+A version range?
+What makes sense for a single version might not make sense for an entire package.
+Feel free to differentiate between the two when crafting your policy.

+## Package Name and Version Immutability

-When a package is deleted from a package registry, it frees the namespace that the package was occupying.
+When a package is deleted from a package registry, does the package name become available?
 Unless specifically prohibited, another package could be published with the name of the previously deleted package.
 Within a fairly conservative package deletion policy, this is unlikely to be a problem as the deleted package did not have widespread adoption.
-However, if a package registry allows for the deletion of widely used, established packages, the open namespace can become a security issue if a new (potentially malicious) package is published with the same namespace.
+However, if a package registry allows for the deletion of widely used, established packages, the open name can become a security issue if a new (potentially malicious) package is published with the same name.
 Even if the new package isn't malicious, it has the potential to confuse users.
-Therefore, when considering a package deletion policy, it is important to consider what to do with the vacated namespaces.
+Therefore, when considering a package deletion policy, it is important to consider what to do with the abandoned names.
-Some package registries never reuse a namespace, which is a best practice security measure.
+Some package registries never reuse a name, which is a best practice security measure.
-Alternatively namespaces could be reused, with additional protections in place (for example, file hashing to notify users of changes).
+Alternatively package names could be reused with additional protections in place (for example, file hashing to notify users of changes).

+It is also important to decide if version numbers are immutable.
+It is a good security practice to have version immutability and when crafting your deletion policy, consider [deletion alternatives](#deletion-alternatives) like yanking or deprecation.

 ## Package Registry Structure and Package Deletion Policies

-Additionally, a package deletion policy could be impacted by architectural choices within the given package registry.
+A package deletion policy could be impacted by architectural choices within the given package registry.

 ### Decentralized Publishing